-The following guidelines are intended to provide a framework for ASCE members to use in the construction of an ethical career.
+The following guidelines are intended to provide a framework for professional engineers to use in the construction of an ethical career.
 They are not intended to be hard and fast rules, but rather a guide and supplement to the member's professional judgment and reason.

-ASCE members who violate ASCE's Code of Ethics are subject to disciplinary action, which may include removal or suspension from the Society.
+Licensed engineers who violate the Engineering Code of Ethics are subject to disciplinary action, which may include loss of licensure or fines by the State Engineering Board.